timescale/docs/mst/mst-multi-node.md

 cluster: one access node and two data nodes.

-There is currently no way to visually distinguish between the access node and data nodes within the Timescale Cloud console, **so we strongly recommend that you include "AN" and "DN" in the names of each service, respectively (eg.
+There is currently no way to visually distinguish between the access node and data nodes within the Managed Service for TimescaleDB console, **so we strongly recommend that you include "AN" and "DN" in the names of each service, respectively (eg.
 "an-mycluster", "dn1-mycluster", "dn2-mycluster", etc.)**.
 Services can only assume one role in a cluster (access or data node), and only one Service can act as the access node.

 For simplicity you can start with the same hardware configuration for all Services.
-On Timescale Cloud, Service plans can be upgraded later to better tune access and data node requirements.
+On Managed Service for TimescaleDB, Service plans can be upgraded later to better tune access and data node requirements.

 <highlight type="tip">